 therefore finds it possible to excuse apparent immorality on the basis

-untainted by the presence of conflicts within the command chain, and by
+by the presence of conflicts within the command chain, and by the

-the absence of competing command chains.
-As Milgram has correctly
+absence of competing command chains.
+As Milgram has correctly pointed

-an extent, it seems that the existence of choice puts the individual
+extent, it seems that the existence of choice puts the individual back

 choice.